Hyderabad

 The Qutb Shahi dynasty's Muhammad Quli Qutb Shah established Hyderabad in 1591 to extend the capital beyond the fortified Golconda.
 In 1687, the city was annexed by the Mughals.
 In 1724, Asaf Jah I, the Mughal viceroy, declared his sovereignty and founded the Asaf Jahi dynasty, also known as the Nizams.
 Hyderabad served as the imperial capital of the Asaf Jahis from 1769 to 1948.
 As the capital of the princely state of Hyderabad, the city housed the British Residency and cantonment until Indian independence in 1947.
 Hyderabad was annexed by the Indian Union in 1948 and continued as a capital of Hyderabad State from 1948 to 1956.
 After the introduction of the States Reorganisation Act of 1956, Hyderabad was made the capital of the newly formed Andhra Pradesh.
 In 2014, Andhra Pradesh was split to form the state of Telangana, and Hyderabad became the joint capital of the two states until 2024.
 Since 1956, the city has housed the Rashtrapati Nilayam, the winter office of the president of India.

 Relics of the Qutb Shahi and Nizam eras remain visible today; the Charminar has come to symbolise the city.
 By the end of the early modern era, the Mughal Empire had declined in the Deccan, and the Nizam's patronage attracted men of letters from various parts of the world.
 A distinctive culture arose from the amalgamation of local and migrated artisans, with painting, handicraft, jewellery, literature, dialect and clothing prominent even today.
 For its cuisine, the city is listed as a creative city of gastronomy by UNESCO.
-The Telugu film industry based in the city is the highest-grossing film industry in India As of 2021.

 Until the 19th century, Hyderabad was known for its pearl industry and was nicknamed the "City of Pearls", and was the only trading centre for Golconda diamonds in the world.
 Many of the city's historical and traditional bazaars remain open.
 Hyderabad's central location between the Deccan Plateau and the Western Ghats, and industrialisation throughout the 20th century attracted major Indian research, manufacturing, educational and financial institutions.
-Since the 1990s, the city has emerged as an Indian hub of pharmaceuticals and biotechnology and information technology.
+Since the 1990s, the city has emerged as an Indian hub of pharmaceuticals and biotechnology and information technology (IT).
 The formation of the special economic zones of Hardware Park and HITEC City, dedicated to information technology, has encouraged leading multinationals to set up operations in Hyderabad.